-- 114. Through the Sweep Amendment, the United States, in obtaining for itself a quarterly payment in perpetuity equal to the Companies' entire net worth, has appropriated to itself the property of Appaloosa, holder of Junior Preferred Stock.
-This appropriation was, in effect, a forced payment of money by Appaloosa to the government. - 115.
-To the extent that the United States' violation of a "money mandating" statute is a necessary predicate for this Count, the Recovery Act is such a statute, particularly in the circumstances here, where the United States, in and as the result of assuming control of the Companies, assumed a fiduciary duty whose breach is appropriately remedied by damages. - 116.
-The Sweep Amendment is thus an illegal exaction imposed in violation of the Due Process Clause of the Fifth Amendment. - 117.
-Appaloosa is entitled to compensation for its illegally exacted property.
+- 135. Through the Sweep Amendment, the United States, in obtaining for itself a quarterly payment in perpetuity equal to the Companies' entire net worth, has appropriated to itself the property of 683 Capital, holders of Junior Preferred Stock.
+This appropriation was, in effect, a forced payment of money by 683 Capital to the government. - 136.
+The Sweep Amendment is thus an illegal exaction imposed in violation of the Due Process Clause of the Fifth Amendment. - 137.
+683 Capital is entitled to compensation for its illegally exacted property.